ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 Read-only replica users who are created on a read-only replica are able connect to the replicas and run reads.
 Read-only replica users are not able to connect and run operations on the leader.
 They also do not persist when a read-only replica is promoted to a stand-alone deployment.

 Read-only replica created users are assigned privileges by the leader, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
 They have access to all of the objects that are created by other members of this group, including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
 Consistent with privileges of the `ibm-cloud-base-user`, a read-only replica created user does not have access to objects created by the admin user, or other users created through `psql`.
-For more information, see the [PostgreSQL Roles and Privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.
+For more information, see the [MySQL Roles and Privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.

 ## Resyncing a Read-only Replica